-Graph-based diagrams.
 These visuals show relationships or connections between entities.
 Some show a directional flow of steps or information, as we see in flowcharts and network diagrams.
-Others display hierarchies, as in organizational charts, genograms, and cause-and-effect diagrams.
-A Venn diagram is a graph-based diagram that illustrates differences and commonalities among sets of data.
+Others display hierarchies, as in organizational charts and cause-and-effect diagrams.
+A Venn diagram is a chart-based diagram that illustrates the overlap among sets of data.

-Chart-based diagrams.
 These diagrams present statistical data graphically.
 The most common among these are the bar graph, line graph, histogram, and pie chart.
-An advantage of using chart-based diagrams is that they can show changes over time or a comparison of numbers much more clearly than a data table can do.
+An advantage of using graphs is that they can show changes over time or a comparison of numbers much more clearly than a data table can do.